buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{user.email}}`

-The new user’s email address.
+The new user's email address.
 (Dupes recipient.email?)

 #### \[{{{site.name}}}\] Activate your account